kixelated/moq-rs/README.md

 **moq-relay** is a server that forwards subscriptions from publishers to subscribers, caching and deduplicating along the way.
 It's designed to be run in a datacenter, relaying media across multiple hops to deduplicate and improve QoS.
+The relays register themselves in a redis instance, which is used to discover other relays and share broadcasts.

 You can run the development server with the following command, automatically using the self-signed certificate generated earlier: